-Maktoum bin Mohammed opens second edition of Dubai FinTech Summit
+Maktoum Bin Mohammed Opens Second Edition Of Dubai Fintech Summit

-(MENAFN- Evops-PR) Government of Dubai Media Office – 06 May 2024: His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai, Deputy Prime Minister, Minister of Finance of the UAE and President of DIFC, today opened the second edition of the Dubai FinTech Summit, which is being held at Madinat Jumeirah, Dubai under the theme ‘Pioneering FinTech’s Future’.
+Dubai, UAE, 7th May 2024, ZEX PR WIRE , His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai, Deputy Prime Minister, Minister of Finance of the UAE and President of DIFC, today opened the second edition of the Dubai FinTech Summit, which is being held at Madinat Jumeirah, Dubai under the theme 'Pioneering FinTech's Future'.

 Organised by the Dubai International Financial Centre (DIFC), the leading global Financial Centre in the Middle East, Africa and South Asia (MEASA) region, this year's Dubai FinTech Summit brings together more than 8,000 industry leaders from over 100 countries.